Pregnant women: feelings and relationships

 - Consider getting some help with managing your money if you’re worried about the cost of having a baby.

-- Talk about practicalities like how you’ll make time for yourself and time for your partner and how you’ll share household tasks now and after the baby is born.
+- Talk about practicalities.
+For example, you could discuss how you’ll make time for yourself and time for your partner and how you’ll share household tasks now and after the baby is born.

 - Accept or ask for practical help and emotional support during pregnancy and after your baby is born.
 For example, if family and friends offer to do the grocery shopping or bring you a meal, it’s OK to say ‘Yes, please!’